icopy-site/awesome/docs/awesome/awesome-opensource-documents.md

 <a name='smalltalk'></a>
 ### Smalltalk

-* Deep into Pharo (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-deep-pharo], cc-sa) - Deep into Pharo is the second volume of a series of books covering Pharo
+* Deep into Pharo ([Site][site-deep-pharo], cc-sa) - Deep into Pharo is the second volume of a series of books covering Pharo
-* Pharo by example (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-pharo-example], cc-sa) - Pharo by Example, intended for both students and developers, will guide you gently through the Pharo language and environment by means of a series of examples and exercises
+* Pharo by example ([Site][site-pharo-example], cc-sa) - Pharo by Example, intended for both students and developers, will guide you gently through the Pharo language and environment by means of a series of examples and exercises
-* Dynamic Web Development with Seaside (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-dwd-seaside], cc-nc-sa) - Dynamic Web Development with Seaside, intended for developers, will present the core of Seaside as well as advanced features such as Web 2.0 support and deployment
+* Dynamic Web Development with Seaside ([Site][site-dwd-seaside], cc-nc-sa) - Dynamic Web Development with Seaside, intended for developers, will present the core of Seaside as well as advanced features such as Web 2.0 support and deployment
-* Squeak by Example (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-squeak-example], cc-sa) - Squeak by Example, intended for both students and developers, will guide you gently through the Squeak language and environment by means of a series of examples and exercises
+* Squeak by Example ([Site][site-squeak-example], cc-sa) - Squeak by Example, intended for both students and developers, will guide you gently through the Squeak language and environment by means of a series of examples and exercises

 [site-squeak-example]: http://www.squeakbyexample.org/
 [site-dwd-seaside]: http://book.seaside.st/book